Published Apr 10, 2019

-Though it would be nice to just mix up a glaze based on a photo and get exactly those results, we’ve probably all learned at one time or another that it doesn’t always work out that way in clay.
-There are so many variables involved in ceramic glazes–including firing schedules and differences in raw materials from place to place and mine to mine–that results are never guaranteed.
+Whether you work with cone 5 glazes or do high fire reduction, there are so many variables involved in ceramic glazes.
+These include variations in firing schedules and differences in raw materials from place to place and from mine to mine.
+Because of these variables, the results are never guaranteed.
 So, it is important to test, test, test.

 There are so many wonderful books, websites and even software that feature spectacular glaze formulas; so one may wonder why this article should be introduced to you.
 The focus of this research was to establish a comprehensive visual library for everyone.
-Rather than just providing the reader with a few promising glaze formulas, this reference is a guideline.
-Because it is a guide, there are some test tiles that do not provide immediate use other than the suggestion of what to avoid, or the percentages of certain chemicals that exceed the safe food-serving level, etc., but I believe that this research will be a good tool for those who wish to experiment with, and push the boundaries of, mid-range firing.
+Rather than just providing the reader with a few promising cone 5 glaze formulas, this reference is a guideline.
+Because it is a guide, there are some test tiles that do not provide immediate use other than the suggestion of what to avoid, or the percentages of certain chemicals that exceed the safe food-serving level, etc., but I believe that this research will be a good tool for those who wish to experiment with, and push the boundaries of firing cone 5 glazes.

-Many people may be thinking about switching their firing method from high-fire to mid-range.
+Many people may be thinking about switching from high-fire to mid-range cone 5 glazes.
 For instance, students who recently graduated and lost access to school gas kilns, people with a day job and those who work in their garage studios, or production potters who are concerned about fuel conservation and energy savings.
 This reference is intended as a tool for those people to start glaze experimentation at mid-range that can be accomplished with minimal resources.